ColinKennedy/rez_developer_packages/rez_documentation_check/README.md

 TODO:

+- Make sure that it only says intersphinx error for things that we can actually find URLs for
 - Check variants for missing linking.
 Not just the requires of a package
 - Make sure to check for missing intersphinx mapping URLs.
 Not just mappings
 - This should work with new style AND old style intersphinx mappings
 - Make sure there are test results (both for check and fix) that have NO intersphinx_mapping defined at all
+- Do a unittest for the --add-rez-requirements flag
 - Add example command-line use